HardlyDifficult/Tutorials/Chapter3.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

 We added a large collider above the enemy to detect when the player is above us.
-Then the script AwardPointsOnJumpOver awards points if the player is directly above vs having a platform between them.
+The script AwardPointsOnJumpOver awards points if the player is directly above vs having a platform between them.
 A cooldown to prevents the player from doubling up on points with a single jump.

+<hr></details>
+<details><summary>What's Raycast do?</summary>

+Raycast projects a line and returns colliders intersecting with it (in order, closests first).
+There are other 'cast' calls to project different shapes when needed, e.g. BoxCast.

+When Raycasting, there are various options available.
+Here we provide an origin point for the line and the direction its pointing.
+The contact filter defines which objects to include in the results - when using Raycast, it does not consider your configuration in the collision matrix.

 <hr></details>
 <details><summary>Why Trigger AND Raycast?</summary>